 What if a settlement agreement is not honoured?

 A settlement agreement, on the right terms, can be an effective means to bring an employment relationship to an end amicably with limited conflict.
-Alternatively, it can be used to resolve an existing dispute or indeed prevent a dispute from arising.
-It is important to seek legal advice when entering into settlement agreements to ensure that the parties understand what is being agreed and what rights are being waived.
-Where an employee does not seek advice, there are certain claims which the employee will still be entitled to pursue because they will not have been validly waived.
+Alternatively, it can be used to resolve an existing dispute even where employment continues or settle potential claims after employment ends.
+Where an employee does not seek advice, there are certain claims that the employee will still be entitled to pursue because they will not have been validly waived.

 Employment Tribunals can be costly and the outcome can be unpredictable.
 A settlement agreement may offer a more straightforward, cost-effective and speedy solution.